OneOfTheInfiniteMonkeys/sdinfo/README.md

 # sdinfo
-Micro SD Card Information in PiOS BASH
+<a href="https://en.wikipedia.org/wiki/SD_card">Micro SD Card</a> Information in PiOS BASH
+With many devices and cards this utility eases card identification and maintenance as the Micro SD card may be difficult to access.
+The utility also provides an estmate of the cards age from the manufacturing date so that cards can be mangesd based on age if desired

 <strong> NOTE BETA - MANY BUGS </strong>